A checklist for buying new eyeglasses

 If this is your first pair of glasses, ask the eye care professional to explain in detail the different types of lenses.
 For higher powers, high-index materials may be the best solution for you to minimize the weight and thickness of the lenses.

 Lens enhancements such as anti-reflective coatings, hard coatings, Clean Coat to make cleaning easier, etc. are also important considerations.
 Your eye doctor will be happy to explain the options to you.
 When you intend to use your eyeglasses - for everyday wear, as a spare pair of glasses or only for specific occasions - is particularly important.
-Lens coatings can play a very special role; for example, if you are often annoyed by glare from the sun or by the headlights of oncoming traffic,. perhaps glasses with self-tinting lenses would be the best solution for you.
+Eyeglass lens coatings can play a very special role, for example if you are often blinded by the sun or by the headlights of oncoming traffic.
+Maybe eyeglasses with self-tinting lenses would be the best solution for you.